feluxe/aioexec/README.md

 ## Usage

-With asyncio you usually run an executor something like this:
+Without aioexec you usually run an executor something like this:

 ```python
 import aysncio